The Adult Education Teaching Credential Program at Santa Clara Unified School District is now enrolling teacher candidates.

 You will have 3 years to clear your credential once your preliminary credential is issued.
 Clearing the credential requires:

-• Completing the adult education coursework offered through Evergreen Community College.
-The course work is scheduled to start in Fall, 2025.
-The plan is for the coursework to be offered in an online, synchronous format, and will take approximately one year to complete.
+- Completing the adult education coursework offered through Evergreen Community College.
+The coursework to be offered in an online, synchronous format, on Saturdays, 9- 1:05 and will take approximately up to a year and a half to complete.

 Yes, you can.
 Please note that the requiments for the credential may have changed.
 See Appendix A on the CTC Adult Education Credential page.

-You must teach at least one class for at least 4 semesters within the 3 years you have to clear the credential.
+You must teach at least one class in at least one of the subject areas for at least 4 semesters within the 3 years you have to clear the credential.

 Adult Education Teaching Credential Interest Form